yu-jeffy/SMILESpectra/README.md

 #### Model Architecture

-The Transformer model is defined in the `TransformerModel` class.
-Key parameters include:
-- Number of tokens (ntoken)
-- Input dimension (ninp)
-- Number of heads in multihead attention (nhead)
-- Dimension of feedforward network (nhid)
-- Number of transformer layers (nlayers)
-- Dropout rate (dropout)

-The model includes positional encoding and uses PyTorch's nn.Transformer module for the core transformer architecture.
+The `TransformerModel` in the code is a PyTorch-based architecture designed for chemical data processing.
+Its structure includes an embedding layer (`nn.Embedding`) with a vocabulary size of `ntoken=3002` and an input dimension of `ninp=1024`.
+The model utilizes a transformer core (`nn.Transformer`) configured with `nhead=16` heads in its multi-head attention mechanism, `nhid=4096` dimensions in its feedforward network, and `nlayers=12` encoder and decoder layers.
+A dropout rate of `dropout=0.2` is applied for regularization.
+Positional encoding is integrated to maintain sequence order, essential for transformer models.
+The output is mapped back to token space through a linear layer (`nn.Linear`).

 #### Training and Evaluation